Damoh: Gond and Maratha rule

-In the last quarter of the fifteenth century, Sangram Shah of the Gond dynasty annexed the region into his empire organized around 52 forts.
+In the last quarter of the fifteenth century, Sangram Shah of the Gond dynasty annexed the region into his empire organised around 52 forts.
 This was an era of peace and prosperity for the region.
 In Singrampur, Rani Durgawati attained martyrdom battling against the Mughal Empire, represented by its General Asaf Khan and his army.

 Bundelas entered the region for a brief time span, after which Marathas took over in 1732.
 Marathas remained in control until the British annexed the Marathas kingdom after the death of Peshwa in 1888.
 The Diwanji ki Talaiya and the Ram Mandir were constructed by the Maratha administrators.

 Modern history

+Raja Hirde Shah, Lodhi king of Damoh, played an important part in the Bundela, Gond and Lodhi Uprising of 1842.

 Damoh took part in the struggle for independence from the British.
-Under the leadership of Thakur Kishore Singh of Hindoria, Raja Devi Singh of Singrampur, Pancham Singh of Karijog, Gangadhar Rao, Raghunath Rao, Mejban Singh, and Govind Rao were among those who took part in the 1857 revolt.
+Under the leadership of Thakur Kishore Singh of Hindoria, Raja Devi Singh of Singrampur, Pancham Singh of Karijog, Gangadhar Rao of Mangarh, Raghunath Rao, Mejban Singh, and Govind Rao were among those who took part in the 1857 revolt.

 Damoh suffered from famine in 1896-97 and 1900.
 By 1899 the India Midland Railway had completed the construction of Sagar–Damoh link and Damoh–Katni links.
 Freedom fighter Seth Govind Das was jailed in Damoh in 1923, and wrote a number of Hindi plays while imprisoned.
 In 1929, Acharya Shantisagar visited Damoh, the first such visit by a Digambar Muni to Damoh after several centuries.

 In 1933, Mahatma Gandhi visited Damoh.
 In 1946, Sagar University was established as the region's primary centre for higher education.

-In 1947, with India's independence from British Raj, the Central Provinces were reorganized as the state of Madhya Pradesh.
-The town of Damoh had its first-degree college established in 1961 by Shiksha Prasar Samiti, a volunteer organization.
+In 1947, with India's independence from British Raj, the Central Provinces were reorganised as the state of Madhya Pradesh.
+The town of Damoh had its first-degree college established in 1961 by Shiksha Prasar Samiti, a volunteer organisation.

 Geography

+Location

 Damoh is located at 23.88°N 79.45°E. It is at an average elevation of 595 m.